 Who knows?
 If you keep it up, you may even end up writing a memoir.

-- My earliest memory.
+- Your earliest memory.

-- The happiest day of my life.
+- The happiest day of your life.

 As you go through these journal prompts, give yourself time to thoughtfully explore each topic.
 The more time you allot, the more you’ll write, and you’ll find that your thoughts crystallize after the first few minutes of writing, once you’ve warmed up.